NST1511/Financial-Investment-Assistant-Chatbot-using-RAG/README.md

 # Financial Investment Assistant Chatbot using Retrieval-Augmented Generation (RAG)

-This project leverages Retrieval-Augmented Generation (RAG) to create a chatbot that assists users with financial investment decisions.
-RAG combines the capabilities of retrieval-based and generative models, enabling the chatbot to provide precise and contextually relevant responses based on embedded financial data.
+**Purpose**: This project leverages Retrieval-Augmented Generation (RAG) to create a conversational chatbot with memory, that assists users with financial investment decisions.
+The chatbot can recall previous interactions within a session, providing a more personalized and coherent user experience.

 **Data Sources**: The chatbot uses publicly available reports from leading Vietnamese securities firms, embedded into a vector database using OpenAI's embedding model.
-This ensures the chatbot’s responses are grounded in high-quality, localized financial insights.
+This ensures that the chatbot provides high-quality, localized financial insights tailored to the Vietnamese market

+This chatbot is web-based and created using Streamlit, making it easy to deploy and interact with.

 ## Getting Started